BMIRDS/deepslide/README.md

 python code/2_process_patches.py
 ```

 Note that this will take up a significant amount of space.
-Change `--num-train-per-class` to be smaller if you wish not to generate as many windows.
+Change `--num_train_per_class` to be smaller if you wish not to generate as many windows.
 If your histopathology images are H&E-stained, whitespace will automatically be filtered.
-Turn this off using the option `--type-histopath False`.
+Turn this off using the option `--type_histopath False`.
 Default overlapping area is 1/3 for test slides.
-Use 1 or 2 if your images are very large; you can also change this using the `--slide-overlap` option.
+Use 1 or 2 if your images are very large; you can also change this using the `--slide_overlap` option.

 **Inputs**: `wsi_train`, `wsi_val`, `wsi_test`